MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Abstract

 \section{Abstract}

-In this work, we investigate the black hole (BH) population of globular clusters (GCs) in Milky Way- (MW) and Andromeda- (M31) like galaxies.
-We combine the population synthesis code MASinGa and the MOCCA-Survey Database I to infer the properties of GCs harbouring a BH subsystem (BHS), an IMBH, or neither of those.
+This work investigates the black hole (BH) population of globular clusters (GCs) in Milky Way- and Andromeda- like galaxies.
+We combine the population synthesis code MASinGa and the MOCCA-Survey Database I to infer the properties of GCs harbouring a stellar-mass BH subsystem (BHS), an intermediate-mass BH (IMBH), or neither of those.
 We find that the typical number of GCs with a BHS, an IMBH, or none become comparable in the galactic outskirts, whilst the inner galactic regions are dominated by GCs without a significant dark component.
-Our models suggest that GCs harbouring a BHS are slightly heavier and with larger half-mass radii compared to the overall population.
 We retrieve the properties of binary BHs (BBHs) that have either merged in the last 3 Gyr or survived in their parent cluster until present-day.
 We find that around 80\% of the merging BBHs form due to dynamical interactions while the remaining originate from evolution of primordial binaries.
-We infer a merger rate for BBHs in the local Universe of $1.0-23\,\,\rm{yr^{-1}\,Gpc^{-3}}$, depending on the adopted assumptions.
-We find around 100-240 BBHs survive until present-day and are mostly concentrated in the inner few kpc of the galaxy.
-We estimate also the number of BHs transported into the galactic nucleus by infalling star clusters, finding around 1,000-3,000 BHs and 100-200 BBHs are transported over a time span of 12 Gyr.
-This enables us to constrains the total amount of BHs and BBHs binaries lurking in nuclear star cluster, i.e. $N_{BHs}=(1.4-2.2)\times10^4$ and $N_{BBHs}=700-1,100$.
+The inferred merger rate for both in-cluster and ejected mergers is $1.0-23\,\,\rm{yr^{-1}\,Gpc^{-3}}$ in the local Universe, depending on the adopted assumptions.
+We find around 100-240 BBHs survive in GCs until present-day and are mostly concentrated in the inner few kpc of the galaxy.
+When compared with the field, GCs are at least two times more efficient in the formation of BHs and binaries containing at least one BH.
+Around $1,000-3,000$ single BHs and $100-200$ BBHs are transported into the galactic nucleus from infalling clusters over a time span of 12 Gyr.
+We estimate that the number of BHs and BBHs lurking in the star cluster to be about $1.4-2.2\times10^4$ and $700-1,100$ respectively.